ARCAspace: 2011–2013: IAR-111 aircraft, Executor engine and Haas rocket family

 After the difficulties encountered with the stratospheric balloons, ARCA decided to change their approach to orbital launch for the Google Lunar X Prize.
 They designed a supersonic rocket plane powered by a liquid-fueled rocket engine using kerosene as fuel and liquid oxygen as oxidizer.
 The aircraft, initially named E-111, was renamed IAR-111 after ARCA received permission from IAR S.A.
 Brasov to use the traditional IAR designation for military and civilian aircraft constructed since 1925.
 The aircraft was intended to fly to an altitude of 17.000 m and launch a heavily modified version of the Haas rocket, named Haas 2.
-Haas 2 was an air-launched three stage orbital rocket intended to place a 200 kg payload into orbit.
+Haas 2 was an air-launched three-stage orbital rocket intended to place a 200 kg payload into orbit.
 Work on the plane structure began in late 2010.

-By 2011 all the fiberglass molds for the aircraft were finished and one third of the aircraft structure was completed.
-The crew capsule escape system was tested on September 26, 2011 when a Mil Mi-17 helicopter belonging to the Special Aviation Unit dropped the capsule from an altitude of 700 m over the Black Sea.
+By 2011 all the fiberglass molds for the aircraft were finished and one-third of the aircraft structure was completed.
+The crew capsule escape system was tested on September 26, 2011, when a Mil Mi-17 helicopter belonging to the Special Aviation Unit dropped the capsule from an altitude of 700 m over the Black Sea.
 The emergency parachute deployed successfully and the capsule was recovered from the sea surface by the Romanian Coast Guard.

 In 2012 ARCA decided to focus on the construction of the rocket engine of the IAR-111 aircraft.
 The engine, named Executor, is made of composite materials, has a thrust of 24 tons force (52,000 lbf) and is turbopump fueled.
 It uses ablative cooling for the main chamber and nozzle where the outer layers of the composite material vaporize in contact with the high temperature exhaust mixture and prevent overheating.
-ARCA also presented a long-term space program, until 2025, that besides IAR-111 envisioned a small scale orbital rocket (Haas 2C), a suborbital manned rocket (Haas 2B) and a medium scale manned orbital rocket (Super Haas).
+ARCA also presented a long-term space program, until 2025, that besides IAR-111 envisioned a small scale orbital rocket (Haas 2C), a suborbital crewed rocket (Haas 2B) and a medium scale crewed orbital rocket (Super Haas).
 In March 2012, ARCA tested an extremely lightweight composite materials kerosene tank that is intended to be used for the Haas 2C rocket.

 After criticism from the Romanian Space Agency (ROSA) intensified in printed media and television, ARCA decided to send a public letter to the Romanian Prime Minister to intervene in this matter.
 ARCA mentioned that the Romanian Space Agency is in no position to criticize after the failure of their cubesat Goliat recently launched with a Vega rocket.
-Furthermore, ARCA was privately funded compared with ROSA that uses public funding.
+Furthermore, ARCA was privately funded compared with ROSA which uses public funding.

 In June 2012 ARCA presented their Haas 2C rocket in Victoria Square in Bucharest, in front of the Romanian Government palace.
 The same year ARCA won a $1,200,000 contract with the European Space Agency to participate in the ExoMars program.
 Named the High Altitude Drop Test, the contract consisted of a series of stratospheric balloon drop tests to verify the structural integrity of the EDM parachutes used in Martian atmospheric deceleration.